Powered By

 Cooldown: 1 Second.

-Que300Increased DurationEvoke the Druid's Earthen Bulwark, granting yourself a Barrier.
+Que300Increased DurationEvoke the Druid's Earthen Bulwark for 3 seconds, granting yourself a Barrier.

 Cooldown: 1 Second.